zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/bkup-recovery/bkup-recovery.md

 ## Task 2: Create a Full Database Backup

-1. On Oracle cloud console, click on hamburger menu ≡, then **Bare Metal, VM, and Exadata** under Oracle Database.
+1. On Oracle cloud console, click on main menu ≡, then **Bare Metal, VM, and Exadata** under Oracle Database.
 Click **WS-DB** DB System.

 2. Click the database name link **WSDB** in the bottom table called Databases.